Samantha Greenberg: Education

+Career

 Before establishing Margate Capital Management, Greenberg was an investment banking analyst at the mergers and acquisitions department at Goldman Sachs Group (1998), an associate at Francisco Partners (1999), and a vice-president in the investment analysis division at Chilton Investment Co.
 (2003).
 She then went back to Goldman as a vice-president in the firm's Special Situations Group.

 In 2009 Greenberg took up a position at Paulson & Co. as head of the media, cable, satellite and consumer sectors.
 Two years later she was promoted to partner.
 During her time at Paulson, she trained and managed junior analysts and worked on the team that guided successful investments in firms including Cablevision, Comcast, Family Dollar and Time Warner Cable.
 Her last day at Paulson was January 29, 2016.

-In 2019, it was reported that Greenberg would be closing her hedge fund to take a position at Citadel LLC.
+In 2019, Greenberg took a position at Citadel LLC as a portfolio manager.

+In 2021, she joined Mint House as its chief financial officer.

 Margate Capital Management

 Greenberg launched the Margate Capital Management hedge fund at the end of January 2016.
 The firm operates a long/short equity fund with a focus on the media and consumer sectors, implementing a rules-based risk approach to protect capital and reduce volatility.
 On April 12, 2016, she received a seed money commitment of $130 million from Ramius LLC (the international investment management firm of Cowen Group Inc.) Ramius is the firm's first investor, making a three-year commitment.